 Dr. Aaron Seitz is an internationally recognized expert on the mechanisms of learning and memory using behavioral, computational and neuroscientific methodologies.
 His research over the last 15 years has focused on mechanisms of plasticity and learning in the sensory/perceptual systems.
 A key aspect of his recent research is applying knowledge of plasticity mechanisms in the brain to create brain-training video games that are effective in improving performance in real-world tasks.
 A notable example is his vision training game ULTIMEYES that leads to vision improvement that positively transfers to on-field performance in baseball.

-Vince Gennaro is the author of Diamond Dollars: The Economics of Winning in Baseball, the President of SABR, and a consultant to MLB teams.
+Vince Gennaro is the author of Diamond Dollars: The Economics of Winning in Baseball, the President of SABR, a consultant to MLB teams, and the Director of the Graduate Sports Management program at Columbia University.
 He appears regularly on MLB Network’s Clubhouse Confidential, and is a frequent guest commentator on sports business in the media.
 This follows a 25-year business career, where he served as President of billion dollar division of PepsiCo.
 His innovative work in baseball analytics has been featured in The Wall Street Journal, CNNMoney, and the New York Times.
 He teaches in the Graduate Sports Management program at Columbia University and has an MBA from the University of Chicago.

 Tony Blengino has 11 years of experience in the baseball industry, the last five as Special Assistant to the GM with the Seattle Mariners.
 During this time, he headed up the Mariners’ analytics department, and had significant involvement in all aspects of the baseball operation, including Pro and Amateur Scouting, 40-man roster management and player development.
 Previously, Tony worked for the Milwaukee Brewers for six years, three as Northeast Area Scouting Supervisor and three as Assistant Amateur Scouting Director.
 Tony currently writes for Fangraphs.
 Prior to working in baseball, Tony was a CPA and authored the book “Future Stars”, an annual preview of top minor league prospects that combined traditional scouting and statistical analysis.
 Tony resides in Waukesha, WI, with his wife Kathy.
 They have two grown children, Jessica and Anthony.